Foriegnerllins192/DataWaves/DATABASE_SETUP.md

 # Database Setup Instructions for XAMPP

-This guide will help you set up the MySQL database for the DataWay mobile data selling website using XAMPP.
+This guide will help you set up the MySQL database for the DataWaves mobile data selling website using XAMPP.

 **Note:** If you want data bundles without validity periods (so they don't expire), please use `DATABASE_SETUP_NO_VALIDITY.md` instead and import `mobile_data_app_no_validity.sql`.